Queue prioritization

 Assigning assets to specific labelers

-You can customize the queue to assign a specific list of assets to specific labelers.
+You can assign a specific list of assets to specific labelers.

 The assignments can work for the whole queue or for a specific subset of the dataset.